 - Course presented through two overlapping channel: - 1.
 In-person lectures - 2.
-Notes that accompany the lecture content - ▷ Read before or after the lecture or when necessary for additional background - Slides are primary material presented during lecturers is examinable - Notes are secondary and provide more background for the slides - Slides are derived from notes so there is a strong correspondence
+Notes that accompany the lecture content - Slides are primary material presented during lecturers is examinable - Notes are secondary and provide more background for the slides - Slides are derived from notes so there is a strong correspondence